expo/expo-exposure-notification/README.md

 Expo module and test app for the Apple / Google Exposure Notification (fka Contact Tracing) APIs

+#### N.B.
+This module is in development.
+- The JavaScript interface into the underlying OS-level Exposure Notification APIs may change in significant ways.
+- Only the iOS Exposure Notification APIs are included at this time.

 ## 🤔 Why?

 Apple and Google are working together on a standard Exposure Notification API that will across iOS and Android.
 The API will uses Bluetooth Low Energy (BLE) to implement a technique called contact tracing to track the spread of COVID-19 via approved apps from governments and health organizations.

-Developers have used Expo to build a number of COVID-19 symptom trackers because of the speed of deployment possible with Expo, so we want to make the E
+Developers have used Expo to build a number of COVID-19 symptom trackers because of the speed of deployment possible with Expo, so we are making this library to help Expo developers quickly build apps that use the Exposure Notifications APIs and release them on both iOS and Android as quickly as possible.

 ### 🚫 Restrictions on App Approval